tasdikrahman/tasdikrahman.me/_posts/2017-07-30-Second-Phase-GSoC-2017-oVirt.md

 cover_image: '/content/images/2017/05/gsoc-cover.png'
 ---

+It has been a week since the Phase 2 results are out.
+And we proceed to the last and final Phase of the GSoC.
+I couldn’t blog regularly in the last phase due to many reasons, which I want to change this Phase.
+But anyhow, this was collectively the output of my work in Phase 2

+### Setup

 This approach will follow a 3 box VM setup.

 For clarity sake, the VM's can be assumed for now as